 5. Experience the Wild at the Nuremberg Zoo

 You cannot plan to visit Nuremberg and fail to go to the Nuremberg Zoo.
 The 67-hectare zoo is one of the largest zoos in Europe and is home to approximately 300 animal species.
 The zoo is one of the great parts of what to see in Nuremberg.

 This zoo’s setting lies in a former sandstone quarry, just a few kilometers east of Altstadt.
-The zoo hosts Siberian Tigers and Asiatic lions that inhabit the former stone pits.
+The zoo hosts Siberian Tigers and Asiatic lions inhabiting former stone pits.
 It also has numerous new enclosures, recently built for snow leopards, gorillas, and polar bears.

 Today, the zoo welcomes more than one million visitors every year.
 One of the recent popular tourist attractions and international celebrities is the Flocke, a captive-born polar bear born here in December 2007.

 The zoo also has vast landscaped environments where animals such as giraffes, bison, zebras, and deer live in semi-freedom.
-Snow leopards and maned wolves are allowed to explore the generous vast outdoor areas.
+Snow leopards and maned wolves can explore the generous vast outdoor areas.

 Another newer tourist attraction in this zoo is the bearded vulture.
 It lives in an enclosure within a 17-meter-high walk away.
 Make a point of visiting this place to get a bit of encounter with the beautiful wild nature.